 We have a large number of competitors, including international competitors such as SunPower Corporation, or SunPower, First Solar, Inc., or First Solar, Sharp Solar Corporation, or Sharp Solar, and China-based competitors such as Suntech Power Holdings Co.
 Ltd., or Suntech, Yingli Green Energy Holding Company Limited, or Yingli, and Trina Solar Limited, or Trina.
 We expect to face increasing competition in the future.
 Further, some of our competitors are developing or are currently producing products based on new solar power technologies that may ultimately have costs similar to, or lower than, our projected costs.
 Some of our competitors are developing or currently producing products based on thin film PV technology, which require either no silicon or significantly less silicon to produce than crystalline silicon solar modules, such as the ones that we produce, and are less susceptible to increases in silicon costs.
 Some of our current and potential competitors have longer operating histories, greater name and brand recognition, and access to larger customer bases, greater resources and significantly greater economies of scale than we do.
 In addition, our competitors may have stronger relationships or may enter into exclusive relationships with some of the key distributors or system integrators to whom we sell our products.
 As a result, they may be able to respond more quickly to changing customer demands or to devote greater resources to the development, promotion and sales of their products.
-Some of our competitors have more diversified product offerings, which may better position them to withstand a decline in demand for solar power products.
-Some of our competitors are more vertically integrated than we are, from upstream silicon wafer manufacturing to solar power system integration.
+Some of our competitors have more diversified product offerings, which may better position them to withstand a decline in demand for solar power system integration.
 This may allow them to capture higher margins or have lower costs in the near term.
 In addition, new competitors or alliances among existing competitors could emerge and rapidly acquire significant market share.
 If we fail to compete successfully, our business will suffer and we may lose or be unable to gain market share.